epeters3/skplumber/README.md

 ### The `SKPlumber` AutoML System

-The top-level API of the package is the `SKPlumber` class.
+The top-level API of the package is the `skplumber.skplumber.SKPlumber` class.
 You instantiate the class, then use it's `fit` method to perform a search for an optimal machine learning (ML) pipeline, given your input data `X`, and `y` (a `pandas.DataFrame` and `pandas.Series` respectively).
 Here is an example using the classic iris dataset:

 ```python
 from skplumber import SKPlumber